esiegmann/Integration_Roadmaps/docs/source/tasks/Request_RP_Site_Staff_Allocation_v1.md

+# Request RP/Site Staff Allocation v1

+Infrastructure Integration Roadmap Task

 **Task Type(s)**: Coordination
 **Start by phase**: Any
 **Complete by phase**: Operations
 **RP role(s)**: PI and co-PI(s), Resource integration coordinator(s)

-# Summary
+## Summary

 RPs can request a site/staff allocation via ACCESS, to use for supporting and testing the ACCESS allocation workflow

-# Prerequisite tasks
+## Prerequisite tasks

 # None

-# Support Information
+## Support Information

 For assistance with this task see the *Support Information* section in the *Integration Roadmap Description*.

-# Detailed Instructions
+## Detailed Instructions

 To request a site/staff allocation for your site, follow the standard allocations request process (see below), noting in the “public overview” section of your submission that this is for a site/staff allocation.

-• You will want to start on the ACCESS Allocation website.
+- You will want to start on the [*ACCESS Allocation website*](https://allocations.access-ci.org/).

-• Before submitting a request, you will want to start with the overview of the different ACCESS opportunities.
+- Before submitting a request, you will want to start with the overview of the different ACCESS opportunities.

-• Look across the menu bar in the middle of the page.
+- Look across the menu bar in the middle of the page.
 Click on “Prepare requests”

-• Within “Prepare requests,” click on “Overview.”
+- Within “Prepare requests,” click on “Overview.”

-• Here you can look at all the different ACCESS opportunities and see which opportunity you would like to submit into.
+- Here you can look at all the different ACCESS opportunities and see which opportunity you would like to submit into.

-• PLEASE READ THIS PAGE VERY CAREFULLY.
+- PLEASE READ THIS PAGE VERY CAREFULLY.

-• The information on this page will let you know about the credit limits and any additional information about things needed in the submission.
+- The information on this page will let you know about the credit limits and any additional information about things needed in the submission.

-• Now that you have decided which opportunity to submit into, you can now work on your submission.
+- Now that you have decided which opportunity to submit into, you can now work on your submission.

-• Look across the menu bar in the middle of the page.
+- Look across the menu bar in the middle of the page.
 Click on “Manage allocations”

-• Within “Manage allocations,” click on “Submit a Request.”
+- Within “Manage allocations,” click on “Submit a Request.”

-• You are now at the Available Opportunities Page.
+- You are now at the Available Opportunities Page.

-• Look for the Opportunity (Explore, Discover, Accelerate, Maximize) you would like to submit into.
+- Look for the Opportunity (Explore, Discover, Accelerate, Maximize) you would like to submit into.

-• Once you see that Opportunity, click on the button that says “SUBMIT AN (Opportunity) ACCESS REQUEST”q
+- Once you see that Opportunity, click on the button that says “SUBMIT AN (Opportunity) ACCESS REQUEST”

-# Document Management
+## Document Management

 **Status**: Draft